Our humans were so happy to find out our genetic makeup and breed characteristics. Thanks Dog DNA!

 Acquiring DNA breed heritage knowledge will help educate you about your dog and his or her special needs.
 In turn, every member of the dog/human relationship will benefit!

 Diet and exercise tailored to your canine's needs

 An exercise regimen tailored to your dog's genetic needs will help enhance their happiness and overall health.
 A dog who is reveled to be part Greyhound, for instance, will most likely need and desire to get generous amount of exercise to fulfill it's genetic requirements.

-Furthermore, gaining the knowledge that certain breeds cannot, or should, consume certain types of diets will ultimately prevent you from spending hundreds to thousands of dollars at the vet office to care for a sick dog.
+Furthermore, gaining the knowledge that certain breeds cannot, or should, consume certain types of diets will ultimately prevent you from spending hundreds of dollars at the vet office to care for a sick dog.
 Knowledge and prevention is key!